Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 -

-Sample collection is only possible with fingernails or toenails over a certain length.
+Requires fingernails or toenails over a certain length

 -